 Recipe FAQs

-A Basque Burnt Cheesecake comes from the Basque region of Spain and is more of a cream cheesecake, whereas the Gâteau Basque comes from the Basque region of France and has a custard-like filling between two layers of a pie crust.
+A Basque Burnt Cheesecake comes from the Basque region of Spain and is more of a cheesecake, whereas the Gâteau Basque comes from the Basque region of France and has a custard-like filling between two layers of a pie crust.

 The name translates to Basque cake.
 In the Basque language, the cake is called “Etxeko biskotxa,” which translates to “cake of the house.”